Exploring Bleach Alternatives for Cleaning

 Baking Soda

 Baking soda is a staple in most households, primarily used as a leavening agent in baking.
 However, it also possesses remarkable cleaning properties.
-When mixed with water, baking soda forms a mildly abrasive paste, ideal for scrubbing surfaces, sinks, and stovetops.
+When mixed with water, baking soda forms a mildly abrasive paste that is ideal for scrubbing surfaces, sinks, and stovetops.
 It effectively removes stains, eliminates odors, and leaves surfaces sparkling clean.
 You can combine baking soda with vinegar for a more concentrated cleaning solution.
 Additionally, baking soda can be used as a natural fabric deodorizer and a gentle scouring powder for kitchen appliances.

 -